SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 SF to/from Napa Valley: The best way to get to Napa is to either drive or take a guided tour.
 While you can take public transit to get there, it will take more than 3.5 hours in total with transfers.
 If you drive on your own, it will take just over an hour to reach the southern end and about an hour and 45 minutes to reach Calistoga on the northern end.
 Here are a few more tips to get between these two locations.

 SF to/from Santa Rosa: You can also easily access Santa Rosa by bus or car.
 Golden Gate Transit offers a stop in Santa Rosa on their 101 bus.
-This takes about 2 and a half hours and runs every hour.
+This takes about 2.5 hours and runs every hour.
 You can also get here in just over an hour by car.

 SF to/from Half Moon Bay: Half Moon Bay is about a 45-minute drive south of San Francisco.
 Driving is easy.
 However, if you want to take public transportation, that is also an option.
-It will take about an hour and a half with two to three transfers.
+It will take about 1.5 hours with two to three transfers.

 Monterey Transportation